AI Innovation Strategy

 These are the patterns we see repeatedly when organisations approach AI strategy in ways that do not serve them well.

-AI strategy is not primarily a technology decision.
-It is a strategic one.
+AI strategy is a strategic decision that happens to involve technology.
 Organisations that delegate it entirely to IT or operations teams tend to end up with implementation plans without a clear sense of what they are trying to achieve.

-Watching what others are doing with AI is useful context.
-Building a strategy around it is not.
+Watching what others are doing with AI is useful context, but a poor foundation for your strategy.
 Your organisation's AI opportunities are shaped by your specific capabilities, customers, and context.
-Another organisation's strategy is not a template for yours.
+Another organisation's strategy reflects their situation and should inform your thinking without shaping your plan.

 Many early AI strategies focus on efficiency: doing what you already do faster and cheaper.
 That has value.
 But the more significant opportunity for most organisations is innovation: doing things that were not previously possible.
 Starting with optimisation can anchor strategy too narrowly.